mayope/errorcollector/README.md

   | Only enable error sending if this environment variable is set to any value

+- activateOnEnvValue: String?, optional , default = null

+  | Only enable error sending if the environment variable under activatOnEnv is set to this value
 ## Usage Teams
 Example Logback Configuration